Key Takeaway

 Does semaglutide cause hair loss?

-Semaglutide itself does not directly cause hair loss.
-However, the rapid weight loss that semaglutide enables can trigger a condition called telogen effluvium, where the body sheds more hair than usual due to the metabolic stress of significant caloric reduction and nutritional changes.
+Semaglutide itself doesn't directly cause hair loss.
+But the rapid weight loss that semaglutide enables can trigger a condition called telogen effluvium, where the body sheds more hair than usual due to the metabolic stress of significant caloric reduction and nutritional changes.

 How long does hair loss from semaglutide last?